cupy/cupy/docs/source/reference/links.rst

 ------------------

-Pre-trained models are mainly used to achieve a good performance with a small dataset, or extract a semantic feature vectors.
+Pre-trained models are mainly used to achieve a good performance with a small dataset, or extract a semantic feature vector.
 Although ``CaffeFunction`` automatically loads a pre-trained model released as a caffemodel, the following link models provide an interface for automatically converting caffemodels, and easily extracting semantic feature vectors.